 Just because I’m an animal communicator doesn’t mean that I don’t run into the same problems with my pets as everyone else!
 Case in point:

-First of all, there does exist a National Animal Poison Control.
-You can look them up on the web at Animal Poison Control or give them a call at 800-426-4435.
-The drawback is that the fee for the call is $60, however in times of need, this is no more than the typical co-pay for a human to go to the emergency room.
+First of all, National Animal Poison Control is really helpful.
+Their website is here –> Animal Poison Control or call them at 800-426-4435.
+There is a $60, however in times of need, this is no more than the typical co-pay for a human to go to the emergency room.
 My experience and that of my clients has all been very positive with this organization.

 Please DO NOT post here that your dog has eaten something you are unsure of and ask if it is OK.
 We do not monitor this page on a daily basis.
 If you are questioning your dog’s behavior, CALL YOUR VET!